peterhj/liboperator/README.md

 ## Concepts

-The core trait `DiffOperator` represents a differentiable operator and provides an interface for the following tasks:
+The core trait `DiffOperator` represents a differentiable parameterized operator and provides an interface for the following tasks:

 - loading external data (e.g. input, class labels, regression targets, etc.)
 - loading/storing the differentiable part of the parameter to a buffer